Farmers disappointed over Woolworths milk change

 “Fair, market-based pricing that recognises the true cost of production is what dairy farmers need for a sustainable future.”

-Woolworths stated it had developed a mechanism to be constructed into processing contracts to permit the grocery store to supply extra well timed help for farmers via present milk buy preparations.
+Woolworths mentioned it had developed a mechanism to be constructed into processing contracts to permit the grocery store to offer extra well timed assist for farmers by means of present milk buy preparations.